mygen/BedrockWorldBorder/README.md

 ### Warning System
 - **Default Warning Distance**: 50 blocks from border
 - **Warning Message**: Shows remaining distance in action bar
+- **Visual Warning**: Shows particles as you approach the world border
 - **Global Control**: Can be disabled globally or per-distance modified
 - **Maximum Distance**: 50 blocks to prevent performance issues